Skip to content

 );

-defining a base table
+define a base table

-First, need to create a base table class to extend from, this code should be separated from the db file:
+Define a base table class to extend from, this code should be separated from the db file:

 ts